StackVista/stackstate-docs/use/stackstate-ui/perspectives/topology-perspective.md

 Shortcuts give you direct access to detailed information about the specific component:

 * **Show properties** - Opens the properties popup for the component.
-This is the same as clicking **SHOW ALL PROPERTIES** in the right panel when a component has been selected to show detailed information about it.
+This is the same as clicking **SHOW ALL PROPERTIES** in the right panel when detailed information about a component is displayed.
 * **Investigate in subview** - Opens a subview containing only this component.
 The subview allows you to investigate a single component in all perspectives without needing to adjust the view filters.
-This is the same as clicking INVESTIGATE IN SUBVIEW in the right panel when a component has been selected to show detailed information about it.
+This is the same as clicking INVESTIGATE IN SUBVIEW in the right panel when detailed information about a component is displayed.

 ## Relations